christophsk/classifier-lit/README.md

 ## Using a GPU
 A GPU is automatically detected and used.
 If your GPU instance is a remote, headless cloud instance, you can still use your local browser by using port forwarding feature of SSH.
-For port 5432:
+For the default port 5432:

 ```
 ssh -i access-creds.pem -L 5432:localhost:5432 <your id>@<remote IP address>
 ```

-Start the server on the remote and view the results in your local browser.
+Start the server on the remote and then view the results in your local browser.

 ## Commandline Usage
 ```